Slime Rancher

 Slime Rancher is a farm life sim video game developed and published by American indie studio Monomi Park.
-The game was released as an early access title in January 2016, with an official release on Windows, macOS, Linux and Xbox One on August 1, 2017.
-A PlayStation 4 version was released on August 21, 2018, and a Nintendo Switch version was released on August 11, 2021.
-A DLC named 'Slime Rancher: Secret Style Pack' was released on June 18, 2019 which added additional cosmetic appearances.
-A sequel, Slime Rancher 2, was released in early access on September 22, 2022, for Windows and Xbox Series X/S and was officially released on 23 September 2025.
-A feature film adaptation is also in development.
+The game was released as an early access title in January 2016, with an official release on Windows, macOS, Linux and Xbox One on August 2, 2017.
+A PlayStation 4 version was released on August 22, 2018, and a Nintendo Switch version was released on August 12, 2021.
+A DLC named Secret Style Pack' was released on June 19, 2019 which added additional cosmetic appearances.
+A sequel, Slime Rancher 2, was released in early access on September 23, 2022, for Windows and Xbox Series X/S and was officially released on 23 September 2025.
+A feature film adaptation is in development.